© 2026 WGCU News

-FEMA has confirmed that Fort Myers Beach has earned a Class 5 rating in the National Flood Insurance Program’s Community Rating System, a step in the recovery from Hurricane Ian that could earn residents financial relief.
+Fort Myers Beach got an early Christmas present from FEMA with news that the town earned a Class 5 rating in the National Flood Insurance Program’s Community Rating System, a major step in recovery from Hurricane Ian that could earn residents financial relief as of April 2026.

 The rating was formally confirmed in a December letter from the Federal Emergency Management Agency and the U.S. Department of Homeland Security.
 It is also a national recognition for the Town’s flood mitigation and governance efforts.